 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But before you try home treatments, proper diagnosis is critical.
-“It’s important to see your doctor for bleeding, especially if you have never had hemorrhoids before,” Dr., Zutshi says.
+Before you try home treatments, proper diagnosis is critical.
+“It’s important to see your doctor for bleeding, especially if you have never had hemorrhoids before,” Dr. Lipman says.

 1. Sitz baths